Same-sex marriage in Mexico: Guanajuato

 Same-sex marriage became legal in Guanajuato on 20 December 2021, when government secretary Libia García Muñoz Ledo announced that the right to marry would be extended to any two people regardless of gender in strict adherence to the constitutions of Mexico and Guanajuato, precedents of the Supreme Court of Justice of the Nation, and requirements under the International Covenant on Civil and Political Rights.

 In response to the first amparo approval, on 21 February 2014, the PRD introduced a bill to Congress to amend the Guanajuato Civil Code so as to allow same-sex marriages.
 The plan was endorsed by the PRI, but on 13 April 2015, the Justice Committee, with a majority from the state's ruling PAN party, voted 3–2 to shelve both bills citing PAN's objection to same-sex unions.
 On 29 April 2016, the Guanajuato City Council unanimously passed a resolution allowing a lesbian couple to marry in the municipality.
 Additionally, they urged Governor Miguel Márquez Márquez to change the Civil Code to allow for same-sex marriages.
 In October 2018, PRD Deputy Isidoro Bazaldúa Lugo introduced a same-sex marriage bill to Congress.
 Guanajuato was the 23rd Mexican state to approve same-sex marriage.

+The Congress of Guanajuato approved a bill to codify same-sex marriage, including access to adoption, into state law on 4 December 2025.